Super-G: History

 Super-G was run as a World Cup test event during the 1982 season, with two men's races and a women's race that did not count in the season standings.

 Approved by the International Ski Federation (FIS) that summer, it was first officially run at the World Cup level in December 1982 at Val-d'Isère, France; the winner was Peter Müller of Switzerland.
 The first official women's super-G was run a month later in early January 1983, with consecutive events at Verbier, Switzerland.
 The first winner was Irene Epple of West Germany, and Cindy Nelson of the United States won the next day on a different course.

 These were the only two races for women in super-G during the 1983 season; the men had three.
 The event was not universally embraced during its early years, which included a boycott by two-time defending overall champion Phil Mahre in December 1982.

 For the first three seasons, super-G results were added into the giant slalom discipline for the season standings; it gained separate status for a crystal globe for the 1986 season with five events for both men and women; the first champions were Markus Wasmeier and Marina Kiehl, both of West Germany.

 It was added to the World Championships in 1987, held at Crans-Montana, Switzerland.
 Swiss skiers Pirmin Zurbriggen and Maria Walliser won gold medals to become the first world champions in the event.
 Super-G made its Olympic debut in 1988 in Calgary, where Franck Piccard of France and Sigrid Wolf of Austria took gold at Nakiska.

 Top racers

+Men

 Hermann Maier of Austria (nicknamed 'The Herminator') is widely regarded as the greatest male super-G racer, with 24 World Cup victories and five World Cup titles (1998–2001, 2004).
 He won the world championship in 1999 and an Olympic gold medal in 1998, three days after a crash in the downhill.

 Maier's proficiency in super-G was attributed to his thorough course inspection and his aggressive course tactics; he opted for the most direct and dangerous line down the hill.
 A serious motorcycle accident in August 2001 nearly resulted in an amputation of his lower right leg and sidelined him for the 2002 season, including the 2002 Olympics.
 After his return to the World Cup circuit in January 2003, Maier won eight more World Cup super-G events and his fifth season title in 2004.